LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/am-i-floating.md

 Take my fingers

+Make them crawl,

+On its surface

+Of the Sun,

+That's boiling

+In its touch.

+&nbsp;

+Take my fingers

-Make them crawl
+Make them crawl,

 Further than

-Any human
+Any skin

-Has ever gone
+Has ever gone.

-On your skin.

 &nbsp;

 Good bye thoughts,

-I don't need you all,
+I don't need you anymore,

-I just need to sink.
+I need to sink,

-Hoping

-For my tender…

-My sweet dawn.
+Into the dawn.